AARP Hearing Center

 Did You Know?

-Source: National Institutes of Health Office of Dietary Supplements
+Source: National Institutes of Health’s Office of Dietary Supplements

 “So just like you can buy some broccoli or a can of tomato sauce, you can just buy whatever sort of supplements or botanicals or probiotics you want in the store,” Cohen says.
-And this helps create a “false impression,” he adds, that the powders, pills and capsules can’t cause harm.
+And this helps create a “false impression” that the powders, pills and capsules can’t cause harm, he adds.

-But a notable study published in The New England Journal of Medicine found that about 23,000 people end up in the emergency room each year due to adverse events caused by dietary supplements.
+But a 2015 analysis published in The New England Journal of Medicine found that about 23,000 people end up in the emergency room each year because of adverse events caused by dietary supplements.
 The reactions the researchers identified ranged from chest pain and heart palpitations to dizziness and vomiting, and adults 65 and older were more likely to be hospitalized because of them.

-Rashes, shortness of breath, diarrhea, severe joint or muscle pain, slurred speech and blood in the urine are other possible adverse events that can result from supplement use, according to the U.S. Food and Drug Administration (FDA).
+Other possible side effects include rashes, shortness of breath, diarrhea, severe joint or muscle pain, slurred speech and blood in the urine, according to the Food and Drug Administration (FDA).
 These symptoms can vary from less serious to life-threatening.

 More From AARP